Select Page

 John is now employed by SWS as its first Conservation Director.
 This role serves to provide a stronger focus to our scientific research projects, in particular our NFWF Chesapeake WILD grant funded Wood Turtle study, and fulfill needed outreach, event planning, and land management.

-Hunter Howell, PhD – Vice President
+Hunter Howell, PhD – Research Coordinator

 Hunter grew up in Southern Harford County on the edge of Gunpowder Falls State park where he explored extensively as a kid and where he worked for six years throughout high school and college.
 He received his undergraduate degree in Organismal Ecology with Honors from Towson University.
 During this time he joined the SWS in 2013 as the research and intern coordinator.
 In 2023, Hunter received his PhD at the University of Miami where he was awarded a Dean’s fellowship and a National Science Foundation Graduate Research Fellowship.